adiom-data/dapi-tools/README.md

 ## Mongoinfer

+Basic tool to bootstrap from a MongoDB database.
+Tweaking the output may be necessary.
+Generates protobufs and a Dapi config with some CRUD operations.
+A separate step is needed to build a descriptors file from the protobufs using a tool like `buf`.

+You can see an example of the output in the `example` directory.

+### Quick Start

 The example below assumes you have a mongodb instance running on localhost with your data.
 Running it will overwrite the example `yml` and `proto` in the `example` directory.

 ```